 Etiquette Guidelines

-• The Official Rules can be confusing.
-Ask questions of experienced players about how and when the Official Rules are to be applied.
-Also, be sure to ask if there are local rules that may apply when playing away from Edmonds.
+- The Official Rules can be confusing.
+Ask experienced players about how and when to apply the Official Rules.
+Also, be sure to ask if there are local rules that may apply when playing in tournaments or away from Edmonds.

-• In casual play, minor rule infractions will not get you a ticket from the “boule police.”
-These include minor foot faults, sitting on the picnic tables while opponents play, taking slightly more than a minute to play, forgetting to mark the circle, or accidentally moving the jack when measuring.
-Sometimes during casual games, teams may even decide to modify the normal game format, using two cochonnets or a different number of boules, for instance.
+- Minor rule infractions will not get you a ticket from the “boule police.”
+These include minor foot faults, taking slightly more than a minute to play, forgetting to mark the circle or jack, or accidentally moving the jack when measuring.
+Sometimes during casual play, teams may even decide to modify the normal game format, such as using a different number of cochonnets or boules.

-• In casual play, teams may also agree to modify or not enforce a rule.
+- Teams may also agree to modify or not enforce a rule.
 If teams cannot agree whether a rule should be enforced, it is preferable to stick to the rule.
-The “advantage rule” applies in all cases – not following a rule should never offer one team an advantage over another.
+The “advantage rule” always applies – not following a rule should never offer one team an advantage over another.

 PLEASE DO:

-• Let the team that is throwing “own the court” until they have declared who has the point.
-After they have done that, your team may reenter the court to measure or to confirm the opponents’ claim and to formulate your team strategy.
+- Let the team that is throwing “own the court” until they have declared who has the point.
+After that, your team may reenter the court to measure or to confirm the opponents’ claim and to formulate your team strategy.

 PLEASE DON’T: